mukul18054/auction/scheduler-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.work.bidding-service' is invalid and this project uses 'com.work.bidding_service' instead.
+* The original package name 'com.work.scheduler-service' is invalid and this project uses 'com.work.scheduler_service' instead.

 # Getting Started